Stalingrad station (Paris Métro): Platforms

 The platforms of Line 5 are arranged in the Andreu-Motte style blue colour: they have two lighting strips in this shade, as well as seating and spandrels covered with flat tiling of the same hue.
 They are equipped with Motte blue and white seats.
-This decoration is married with the white bevelled tiling which covers the pillars, vault, and the outlets of the corridors.
+This decoration is married with the white bevelled tiling which covers the walls, vault, and the outlets of the corridors.
 The name of the station is inscribed in faience in the original CMP style.
 The advertising frames are special: in brown faience and with simple patterns, they are surmounted by the letter M. These same frames are only present in seven other Paris metro stations.

 The platforms of Line 7 are laid out in the Ouï-dire style blue colour: the two lighting strips of the same colour, are supported by curved shaped false consoles.
 The direct lighting is white, while unlike most bands of this style, there is no multi-coloured indirect lighting present yet.
-The flat white ceramic tiles cover the pillars, vault, and the tunnel exits but not the outlets of the corridors which are covered with white bevelled tiles, this last point also constituting an exception to the Ouï-dire style.
+The flat white ceramic tiles cover the walls, vault, and the tunnel exits but not the outlets of the corridors which are covered with white bevelled tiles, this last point also constituting an exception to the Ouï-dire style.
 The name of the station is written in Parisine font on enamelled plates and the Motte seating is blue.
 Advertising frames are metallic instead of the blue half-circle, which is another exception to the Ouï-dire style.

 Bus connections

-The station is served by Lines 48 and 54 of the RATP bus network and at night, by Lines N13, N41, N42 and N45 of the Noctilien bus network.
+The station is served by Lines 45, 48 and 54 of the RATP bus network and at night, by Line N42 of the Noctilien bus network.